Frequently Asked Questions

 Where is the supply cabinet and how do I obtain supplies?

 The supply cabinet is currently located in the corridor between the main entrance hallway and the loading dock.
 This is temporary during construction.
 You should take what you need and record what you have taken in the log book.
-This is based on the
+This is based on the honour system; please do not take unnecessary supplies or neglect to record what you have taken.

 How do I file an expense claim?